 – Get Paid for Doing Something that Already Benefits You: Making your building more energy-efficient has other benefits beyond the tax deduction.
 A lower energy bill is the most obvious one, but there are other federal, state, and local tax benefits and incentives to pursue efficiency.

-– You Don’t Need to Be a Building Owner: This provision can apply to anyone who helped to design or renovate an energy-efficient public building.
+– You Don’t Need to Be a Building Owner: This provision is not necessarily reserved for someone who’s worked with a company like Harmertech Sourcing Company.
+Anyone can apply to anyone who helped to design or renovate an energy-efficient public building.
 While the exact allocation of tax benefits will depend on the contract, they can represent an extremely lucrative additional source of profit for architects, engineers, designers, and contractors.

 The Next Step

 If you think you may qualify for a 179D deduction, your next step should be to retain an expert firm like Walker Reid Strategies.
 It’s important that your energy efficiency be thoroughly documented to prove that you qualify, and that includes a professional consultation, site inspection, and calculation of energy efficiency using government-approved software.
 Walker Reid will be able to advise you on how best to get the maximum tax benefit from an energy-efficient building, and guide you through the paperwork you need to claim the deduction.